-6.2.2 Network Requirements for Portal Sign in Over Clear SSID
+6.2.2 Network Requirements for Portal Sign-in Over Clear SSID

 The visited network Wi-Fi GW MUST provide a clear SSID with a pre-determined SSID name to allow roamers to sign in for access via a secure web page.
 This requirement may only apply to public deployments.
+The SSID name may indicate the brand name of the cable operator operating the Wi-Fi access network, or it may be a SSID common to all roaming partner networks.